-The FAO Commission for Controlling the Desert Locust in South-West Asia (SWAC) is FAO's oldest regional locust commission and consists of Afghanistan, India, Iran and Pakistan.
+The FAO Commission for Controlling the Desert Locust in South-West Asia (SWAC) is FAO's oldest regional locust commission and has 4 member countries: Afghanistan, India, Iran and Pakistan.
 The Senior Locust Forecasting Officer at FAO HQ acts as the Executive Secretary.
 The EMPRES programme was never initiated in the Region.